CVE-2026-3519: CWE-77 in Progress Software LoadMaster

 Technical Analysis

-This vulnerability (CVE-2026-3519) in Progress Software LoadMaster version 7.2.45.0 involves OS command injection via the API's 'aclcontrol' command.
-An attacker with authenticated 'VS Administration' privileges can supply unsanitized input to this command, enabling arbitrary command execution on the appliance.
-The CVSS 3.1 vector (AV:A/AC:L/PR:H/UI:N/S:C/C:H/I:H/A:H) reflects that the attack requires network access with high privileges but no user interaction, and successful exploitation leads to complete compromise of confidentiality, integrity, and availability of the device.
-The vulnerability is categorized under CWE-77 (Improper Neutralization of Special Elements used in a Command).
-No official patch or remediation level has been published by the vendor as of the provided data.
+This vulnerability (CVE-2026-3519) in Progress Software LoadMaster (v7.2.45.0) involves OS command injection via the 'aclcontrol' command in the API.
+An authenticated attacker with 'VS Administration' privileges can supply unsanitized input that is executed by the system, enabling arbitrary command execution on the appliance.
+The CVSS 3.1 base score is 8.4, reflecting high impact on confidentiality, integrity, and availability.
+The vulnerability is classified under CWE-77 (Improper Neutralization of Special Elements used in a Command).
+No patch or official remediation level has been disclosed by the vendor as of the published date.

 Potential Impact